kaiserdave/silksong-notes/checklists.md

 Magnetite Brooch
 Weighted Belt
 Dead Bug's Purse
+Silkspeed Anklets

 Relics
 ----
-Bone Scroll: Faded parchment containing the last words of a lost pilgrim Weaver Effigy: Carving of Camora, Weaver of healing Choral Commandment: Decree of the Citadel, dirty and worn Rune Harp: Words of a Weaver from the nest beneath Bone Bottom
+Bone Scroll: Faded parchment containing the last words of a lost pilgrim Weaver Effigy: Carving of Camora, Weaver of healing Choral Commandment: Decree of the Citadel, dirty and worn Choral Commandment: Surgeon's orders
+Rune Harp: Words of a Weaver from the nest beneath Bone Bottom Rune Harp: Plea of a Weaver from the furthest edge of Pharloom

 Journal
 ----